MicrosoftDocs/fabric-docs/docs/get-started/decision-guide-data-store.md

 ---
-title:  Fabric decision guide - lakehouse or data warehouse
+title:  Fabric decision guide - choose a data store
-description: Review a reference table and some quick scenarios to help in choosing whether to use a data warehouse or a lakehouse for your data in Fabric. ms.reviewer: sngun ms.author: scbradl
+description: Review a reference table and some quick scenarios to help in choosing whether to use a data warehouse, lakehouse, Power BI Datamart, or KQL Database for your data in Fabric. ms.reviewer: sngun ms.author: scbradl
 author: bradleyschacht